List of jazz contrafacts

-A contrafact is a musical composition built using the chord progression of a pre-existing song, but with a new melody and arrangement.
+A contrafact is a musical composition built using the chord progression of a pre-existing piece, but with a new melody and arrangement.
 Typically the original tune's progression and song form will be reused but occasionally just a section will be reused in the new composition.
-This article is a list of notable contrafacts by jazz artists.
+The term comes from classical music and was first applied to jazz by musicologists in the 1970s and 1980s.

+Contrafacts by notable jazz artists include: